mvarble/viewport.js/README.md

 Note that this app imported `xs` from [xstream](https://github.com/staltz/xstream) and `frames` from [frames.js](https://github.com/mvarble/frames.js).
 Of course, the app can get as complicated as you want it to be.
-The purpose of this project is to simply deal with the imperative rendering / resizing of the canvas, and sending appropriate data to the app.
+The purpose of this project is to simply deal with the imperative rendering / resizing of the canvas and providing components and utilities for parsing clicks.
-It also includes components and utilities for making work like the example above more streamlined.

 ## API